hyttmi/cellframe_masternode_inspector/README.md

 - `KelVPN`
 - (or any other network your node is supporting)

 The inspector supports querying all networks that your node is running, and maintains a separate cache for each network.
+Cache files are placed in the script directory e.g. `Backbone_cache.json` and they are loaded to memory after plugin starts.

 **Example:**